-The situation was chaotic the last few months of 2015 and in early 2016 and ad hoc solutions were applied from day to day depending on where accommodation was available.
-A new law was introduced so that all municipalities would have to accept persons living in Migration Agency accommodation who have a residence permit.
-All municipalities are also obliged to house unaccompanied minors.
+A law was introduced in 2016 so that all municipalities would have to accept persons living in Migration Agency accommodation who have a residence permit.
+All municipalities are also obliged to house unaccompanied children.
 This eased some of the pressure on the Migration Agency to find suitable solutions.
 The government provided extra funding to municipalities in relation to the number of asylum seekers and recognised claimants they had living there.
-The education system also received extra governmental funding to cope with the high number of children that had arrived and who have a right to education.
-In the course of 2016 arrivals of new asylum seekers decreased drastically with the implementation of border controls and today the Migration Agency is closing down many reception centres that were used to cope with the increased number of arrivals in 2015 and relocating asylum seekers to other centres, Anot without protests in some cases when people are uprooted once again after settling in a community.
+The education system also received extra governmental funding to cope with the high number of children that had arrived in 2015 and early 2016 and who have a right to education.

+Asylum seekers are in many cases forced to relocate to reception centres in other cities, not without protests in some cases when people are uprooted once again after settling in a community.
+107